 Salted caramel recipe

-1 tablespoon red miso paste2 El water1 c sugar2 El light corn syrup1 teaspoon vanilla1/4 C sour creamIn a small cup, los the miso in the water.In a medium saucepan over high heat, combine the sugar and glucose syrup.
+This heavily salted caramel recipe is adapted from the sea salt caramel in the sea salt caramel brownies found on them is getting doughmesstic and originally found in a sweet and salty cake in baked: new frontiers in the bin.1 tablespoon red miso paste2 El water1 c sugar2 El light corn syrup1 teaspoon vanilla1/4 C sour creamIn a small cup, los the miso in the water.In a medium saucepan over high heat, combine the sugar and glucose syrup.
 Cook for 6-8 minutes, or until the sugar turns a medium goldish brown, stirring constantly.
 Remove from heat.
 (I tend to burn sugar.
 Susan from "she is getting doughmesstic" remembered in the instructions that even after removing the sugar of the heat, it will continue to cook.
 It is best to early than too late.
 I've been listening, and this caramel not burn.
 Yippee!)
 Cool for one minute.Add the miso and vanilla and stir quickly to combine.Whisk in the sour cream.Cool to room temperature.However, you want to use-sprinkled on fruit, on the fingers, on ice, or on cupcakes!

 No comments: